cs-aman/Currency-Exchange-Comparison-Tool/README.md

 5. A stable internet connection is required to fetch data from the APIs.<br style="line-height: 0.5;">

 # Code File
- You can find the link <a href="https://github.com/cs-aman/Currency-Exchange-Comparison-Tool/blob/d5f2bb9caace9c4e5df23c522f043b95a929f96f/Python/code-file.py">here</a> to access the code and see how I built this project. -->
+ You can find the link <a href="https://github.com/cs-aman/Currency-Exchange-Comparison-Tool/blob/d5f2bb9caace9c4e5df23c522f043b95a929f96f/Python/code-file.py">here</a> to access the code and see how I built this project. --> -->

-# 1. Git
+# Git
 Usage of GitHub for the whole project time.<br style="line-height: 0.5;">
 →<a href='https://github.com/cs-aman/Currency-Exchange-Comparison-Tool/commits/main/'>commit history here</a>.

+# UML